 Some of the common architectural elements include: oak hardwood floors with Philippine mahogany trim, beveled glass French doors, built-in dining room buffets, gum wood wainscoting, coved ceilings, tiled and/or brick fireplaces, multiple windows, sun rooms and tile roofs.

-Several years ago, residents worked together to ensure that the unique character of their 1920s-era tract would be preserved by becoming The City’s first Residential Character District (RCD).
-Under the RCD Guidelines, residents must obtain approval from the Westwood Park Association before any changes are made to the exterior or “envelope” of their home.
+Several years ago, homeowners worked together to ensure that the unique character of their 1920s-era tract would be preserved by becoming The City’s first Residential Character District (RCD).
+Under the RCD Guidelines, homeowners must obtain approval from the Westwood Park Association before any changes are made to the exterior or “envelope” of their home.

 A revived interest in the Arts & Crafts Movement has given rise to an increase in the restoration of bungalows across the country as well as numerous organizations and businesses catering to the preservation of these homes.